What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 Scenario 7: Both Players Have a Full House

 Compare the three-of-a-kind portion first, then the pair.
+The trips always determine the winner — even if the other player’s pair is higher.

 • Player A: Q-Q-Q-5-5